amdonatusprince/payce-finance/payce-sdk/README.md

 # PayceMUSD SDK

-A comprehensive TypeScript SDK for interacting with PayceMUSD - a dual-purse micropayment platform with MUSD borrowing integration built on Mezo blockchain.
+SDK for interacting with PayceMUSD - a micropayment infrastructure to borrow and spend MUSD against your Bitcoin for instant, off-chain micropayments with on-chain settlement.

 ## Features